ASA citation generator

 What is the ASA citation style?

-But it has been widely adopted by sociology departments as a guide for the preparation of theses, dissertations and other types of research papers.
-Nowadays it is also used by professional writers and publishers of scholarly materials on sociological or social science issues.
+ASA stands for American Sociological Association.
+The ASA Style Guide (currently in its seventh edition) was designed by the American Sociological Association primarily as a reference for authors submitting articles to ASA journals.
+However, sociology departments have widely adopted it as a guide for the preparation of theses, dissertations, and other types of research papers.
+Nowadays, it is also used by professional writers and publishers of scholarly materials on sociological or social science issues.
 The ASA Style Guide is primarily based on the Chicago Manual of Style.

 How do I cite in ASA style?